-Also, as of October 31, 2020, our portfolio consisted of approximately \$57 million of investments in the equity tranches of 34 CLOs, 30 of which have reinvestment periods ending in 2022 or beyond.
+Also, as of April 30, 2021, our portfolio consisted of approximately \$100.4 million, comprised of 46 investments, three of which are investments in CLO mezzanine tranches, and 44 of which are investments in CLO equity tranches, 42 of which have reinvestment periods ending in 2022 or beyond.
 We have focused on investing in CLO equity securities with longer reinvestment periods in order to take advantage of market volatility and maximize our cash flows.
 We believe a longer reinvestment period provides collateral managers with more flexibility to maximize cash flows by reinvesting loan repayments into new loans, potentially at discounted levels with higher yields and to reposition the portfolio to adapt to changing market conditions (thus potentially increasing returns over the long run).

-Our investment adviser, OFS Capital Management, LLC, is registered as an investment adviser under the Investment Advisers Act of 1940, as amended, and, as of September 30, 2020, had approximately \$2.2 billion of committed assets under management.
+Our investment adviser, OFS Capital Management, LLC, is registered as an investment adviser under the Investment Advisers Act of 1940, as amended, and, as of March 31, 2021, had approximately \$2.6 billion of committed assets under management.
 We believe our adviser is uniquely positioned to manage the Company given its expertise in both investing in structured credit (CLO equity and subordinated debt tranches) and managing CLOs, which entails underwriting corporate loans in the broadly syndicated loan market.
-We believe that our commitment to strong, long-term performance of OFS Credit is aligned with the interests of our investment adviser who, together with other insiders, owns approximately 15% of the Company's common stock.
+We believe that our commitment to strong, long-term performance of OFS Credit is aligned with the interests of our investment adviser who, together with other insiders, owns approximately 10% of the Company's common stock.

 We want to assure you that we are working diligently to manage the portfolio with our primary goal of generating current income on behalf of our stakeholders during this time of volatility.
-We believe that our defensively-positioned portfolio, strong balance sheet, and experienced management team, will enable us to navigate this disruption.
 We look forward to continuing this dialogue with you over the coming weeks and months, and appreciate your continued support.